imyaash/ImaginFusion/readme.md

 1. Simply double click on the "gui.py" file.
 2. Then, once the server is running, open you r web browser and navigate to "localhoast:7860".
 This will launch the GUI allowing you to interact with the application using an intuitive web interface.

-## System Requirements

-1. This project has been tested on Windows 10 with python 3.9.
-It is recommended to use a similar environment for optimal performance and compatibility.
-2. GPU Requirement: A Nvidia GPU with atleast 8GB of VRAM is mandatory for this application to function properly.
-Please ensure that your system meets this requirement.

 ## Note:
 1. The requirements may take upto an hour to install, depending on your system performance and internet speed.
 2. When you run the application for the first time, it might take longer than normal as it will download the StableDiffusion checkpoints (about 4GB) and save them to disk for repeated use.